Web Loom logo

 Both apps share the same ViewModel singletons from @repo/view-models.
 State fetched in the mobile app reflects the same data the web app would show.

-The bridge between RxJS observables and React Native components is the same useObservable hook used on the web — useState + useEffect:
+The bridge between @web-loom/signals-core signals and React Native components is the exact same useSignal hook used on the web — useSyncExternalStore:

 }

-The hook is structurally identical to any useObservable you would write for React web.
-React Native's useState and useEffect behave the same as React DOM's — the rendering target is different, but the hooks API is the same.
+The hook is identical to the one used in apps/mvvm-react — not just structurally similar, the file content is the same.
+React Native's useSyncExternalStore behaves the same as React DOM's — the rendering target is different, but the hooks API is the same.

 A Native Component Consuming a ViewModel